bbasil2012/SSLAC16/README.md

 After restarting the module in the list of available WiFi networks should appear SSLAC_xxxxxxxx Network

-Connect to the network module
+Connect to the network module, type http://192.168.4.1 in the address bar and ehjoy :)